Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 The second shared volue, `glustervol`, is a [GlusterFS](https://www.gluster.org/) network file system.
-Please note that GlusterFS volumes are located on the VM's temporary local disk space which is a shared resource.
+Please note that `glusterfs_on_compute` are GlusterFS volumes co-located on the VM's temporary local disk space which is a shared resource.
 Sizes of the local temp disk for each VM size can be found [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/).
-If specifying a GlusterFS volume, you must enable internode communication in the pool configuration file.
-These volumes have the following properties:
+If specifying a `glusterfs_on_compute` volume, you must enable internode communication in the pool configuration file.
+These volumes have the following
+properties:
-* (required) `volume_driver` property should be set as `glusterfs`.
+* (required) `volume_driver` property should be set as `glusterfs_on_compute`.
 * (required) `container_path` is the path in the container to mount.
 * (optional) `volume_type` property defines the GlusterFS volume type.
 Currently, `replica` is the only supported type.
 * (optional) `volume_options` property defines additional GlusterFS volume options to set.

-GlusterFS volumes are mounted on the host at `$AZ_BATCH_NODE_SHARED_DIR/.gluster/gv0`.
+`glusterfs_on_compute` volumes are mounted on the host at `$AZ_BATCH_NODE_SHARED_DIR/.gluster/gv0`.
 Batch Shipyard will automatically replace container path references in direct and storage-based data ingress/egress with their host path equivalents.

-Note that when resizing a pool with a GlusterFS shared file system, that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.
+Note that when resizing a pool with a `glusterfs_on_compute` shared file systems that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.

 Finally, note that all `docker_volumes` can be omitted completely along with one or all of `data_volumes` and `shared_data_volumes` if you do not require